AP 444: Teacher Development

 a) Professional Development (PD): Shall refer to a wide variety of specialized training, formal education, or advanced professional learning that is intended to improve the professional-knowledge, skills, competencies or effectiveness of any individual or group.

-d) Site-Directed PD: Shall refer to any specific event where staff members are provided professional development activities as directed by their Principal, Director or other immediate supervisor.
+d) Site-Directed Professional Development: Shall refer to any specific event where staff members are provided professional development activities as directed by their Principal, Director or other immediate supervisor.

-e) System-Directed PD: Shall refer to any specific event where staff members are provided professional development activities or opportunities as directed by the Superintendent or designate.
+e) System-Directed Professional Development: Shall refer to any specific event where staff members are provided professional development activities or opportunities as directed by the Superintendent or designate.

 Procedures